NateBraniff/NLoed/DevGuide.md

     Sphinx is used to extract docstrings automatically from the NLoed source code.
 Sphinx can then generate a latex project that can be compiled into a pdf listing all of the class function and call structures documented in the NLoed source code.
-The exact content of the resulting document is controlled by the .rst files in docs/nloed_sphinx/source.
+The exact content of the resulting document is controlled by the .rst files in docs/latex_sphinx_manual/source.
 The docs folder also contains other latex projects for NLoed's other documentation.
     * The cloned NLoed repo should be able to run Sphinx by default.
-To (re)make the Sphinx latex project after any updates you can run in the nloed_sphinx directory:
+To (re)make the Sphinx latex project after any updates you can run in the latex_sphinx_manual directory:
         ```sh
         make latex
         ```
         You need to run this after updating any docstrings or making changes to the .rst files.
-    * (Optional) If you've already made the latex project once (or you've cloned the repo and are unsure of the Sphinx latex project status, you can run the following command to clean up the latex buid (it must be run in the nloed_sphinx directory):
+    * (Optional) If you've already made the latex project once (or you've cloned the repo and are unsure of the Sphinx latex project status, you can run the following command to clean up the latex buid (it must be run in the latex_sphinx_manual directory):
         ```sh
         make latex
         ```
     * (Optional) If you add new modules to the NLoed project you will need to re-run the autodoc extension of Sphinx so that it can find the new code and docstrings.
 This will modify both nloed.rst and modules.rest (although the later isn't used by default).
 To do this run in the repo's root directory:
         ```sh
-        $ sphinx-apidoc -o docs/nloed_sphinx/source nloed
+        $ sphinx-apidoc -o docs/latex_sphinx_manual/source nloed
         ```

 2. **Linking and Compiling in Overleaf**